macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 ## The Hotel

-<p>The hotel is The Delta Vancouver Suites which is located directly across the street from SFU Harbour Centre.</p>
+The hotel is The Delta Vancouver Suites which is located directly across the street from SFU Harbour Centre.

 ## RESERVATIONS DUE DATE